dezashibi-c/dcommon/README.md

 So if you're ready to give it a try by all means please go ahead and use this and I can't wait for your opinions.

+**👉 NOTE:** The library is stable enough to be used, but I might want to add/remove a few macros and also improve documentation or I might add a quick start guide, that sort of things. that being said, don't trust me, use it in a smaller scale first, see if you can connect with it, let me know what you think.

 ## How the library is structured?

 It's a one header file include style (**Not to be mistaken with single header libraries**):